NontoxicPrint.com

 Controlled 7-h exposure to levels of 600 mg/m3 or more resulted in impaired balance during walking and to an increased reaction time.
 Exposure to 4000 mg/m3 for 50 min resulted in impaired performance in tests for perceptual speed and short-term memory.

+One case of cyanosis, apnoea (asphyxiation) and cardiac arrest after excessive inhalation exposure during painting has been reported.
 Ingestion of white spirit has been reported to produce gastrointestinal irritation with pain, vomiting and diarrhoea.
 Lesions of the mucous membranes in the oesophagus and the gastrointestinal tract followed the oral exposure.

+Due to its low viscosity and low surface tension, white spirit poses a risk of aspiration into the lungs following oral exposure.
+A few ml of solvent aspirated into the lungs is able to produce serious bronchopneumonia and 10-30 ml may be fatal.
 Prolonged dermal exposure to white spirit, e.g., resulting from wearing clothes that have been soaked or moistened by white spirit for hours, may produce irritation and dermatitis...Single cases of acute toxicity to the kidney, liver and bone marrow have been reported following exposure to white spirit at high levels.

 However, clinical studies reveal decreased erythrocyte, leucocyte and platelet counts, and increased mean corpuscular volume in exposed workers.
 Similar haematological changes have been observed in animal studies.

 Numerous epidemiological studies have been performed involving painters with long-term exposure to white spirit.
 Increased incidence of complaints of memory impairment, fatigue, impaired concentration, irritability, dizziness, headache, anxiety and apathy have been demonstrated in several cross-sectional studies.
 Studies including neuropsychological tests have shown impaired ability in performing some of the tests.
 In some studies an overall reduction in cognitive functioning was noted to a degree that corresponded to a diagnosis of chronic toxic encephalopathy.
-In a few studies a dose-response relationship was established.
-This was the case in a comprehensive study in which painters predominantly exposed to white spirit were compared with non-exposed bricklayers.
-Painters with low solvent exposure were comparable to non-exposed bricklayers with regard to neuropsychological test results.
-However, the prevalence of impaired functioning increased with increasing exposure in the groups of painters with medium and high exposure.

 Environmental Health Perspectives